Publications

 Blok-Esakia Theorems via Stable Canonical Rules (with Nick Bezhanishvili)

-The Journal of Sybmolic Logic, forthcoming.
-Penultimate draft
+The Journal of Symbolic Logic, 2025.
+Published version.

 We present a new uniform method for studying modal companions of superintuitionistic rule systems and related notions, based on the machinery of stable canonical rules.
 Since stable canonical rules can be developed for any rule system admitting filtration (in a fairly weak sense), our method can be applied uniformly across a wide range of signatures.
 We illustrate this by proving a version of the Blok-Esakia theorem for superintuitionistic rules systems, bi-superintuitionistic rule systems and modal superintuitionistic rule systems above KM.
 Furthermore, we prove a version of the Dummett-Lemmon conjecture for superintuitionistic and bi-superintuitionistic rule systems.